jnodes/shenbury-ai/resources/shenbury_whitepaper.md

 - **Governance:** protocol changes, parameter tuning (\\(\\lambda\\) weights, decay constants), and roadmap decisions
 - **Access:** paid access to authenticated provenance records and enriched datasets
 - **Staking & Rewards:** staking for computational verification nodes and reward distribution to agents (or operators) contributing high-confidence verifications
-- **Incentives:** submission bounties for authenticated artifacts and economic alignment with auction house partners
+- **Incentives:** submission bounties for authenticated assets and economic alignment with verification partners

 Token economics follow the previously defined performance package schedule; governance can adjust parameters via DAO voting.
 Tokens are minted and managed by MetaDAO with no presale.